-- Entrance slit widths of more than 0.4 arcseconds lead to contamination of your spectra by adjacent orders so are in general not recommended.
-Note that an intervention planned at the end of September 2011 will likely mean that only slits of width 0.2 and 0.4 arcseconds are available. - AO observations of bright targets (R < 10.5 mag) with thick cloud are not allowed due to the possibility of damaging the Avalanche Photo Diodes. - The AO star has to be fainter than $R\sim0.2$ , depending on its colour. - When planning AO observations, make sure that the sky position for the field selector is blank. - The CRIRES entrance slit shows variations in its width exceeding 30 per cent although efforts are made to reduce this to around 10 per cent with some overhead.
-In September 2011 an intervention will likely replace the slit mechanism, to have widths of 0.2 and 0.4 arcseconds only.
+- AO observations of bright targets (R < 10.5 mag) with thick cloud are not allowed due to the possibility of damaging the Avalanche Photo Diodes. - The AO star has to be fainter than $R\sim0.2$, depending on its colour. - When planning AO observations, make sure that the sky position for the field selector is blank. - At the start of October 2011 an intervention replaced the slit mechanism, to have widths of 0.2 and 0.4 arcseconds only.
+This has led to a marked improvement in the flatfield and resolution stability of the instrument (see Fig. 2).
+Prior to this date the slit showed variations in its width of up to 30 percent.